PrimeDAO/deals-docs/published-md-files/partnered-deal.md

 ## Lead Details

 1. Provide the Ethereum address for the Proposal Lead who will gain administrative rights of the deal.
 If you are already connected to the app with the wallet of the intended Proposal Lead, just click <kbd>MAKE ME THE PROPOSAL LEAD</kbd>.
-    - To learn more about the role and rights of a Proposal Lead please see [here](https://deals.prime.xyz/documentation/documentation/TokenSwapFAQ#proposal-lead).
+    - To learn more about the role and rights of a Proposal Lead please see <a href="/documentation/TokenSwapFAQ#proposal-lead" router-ignore>here</a>.
 3. Provide the **Contact E-mail (optional)**
 4. Decide whether you wanna keep this deal and the conversations private, or if you rather keep these publicly accessible.
     * Toggle this option on if you DON’T want the public to see what is being discussed by the DAOs.
 This will make all conversations of this Partnered Deal only visible by the Proposal Lead and the involved Deal Representatives.